zapata-engineering/orquestra-sdk/docs/guides/resource-management.rst

 For example, you have a task that requires:

-1. a GPU but during development you run the workflow on your laptop without a GPU.
+1. A GPU but during development you run the workflow on your laptop without a GPU.
-2. 32GB of memory, but your Studio notebook only has 8GB available.
+2. 32 GB of memory, but your Studio notebook only has 8 GB available.
 3. 16 CPU cores but your desktop only has 8 available.

 In these examples, those tasks will not be scheduled by a local Ray instance due to the lack of resources.
-To workaround this problem, you should reduce the resources to match what is available.
+To work around this problem, you should reduce the resources to match what is available.
 This can be done in the decorator:

 .. code-block::